LinkedIn Ads Essentials for B2B Marketers

 But videos and images aren’t the only ad types available.
 There are other formats to choose from, some specific to LinkedIn.
 For example, follower ads can be used to build engagement campaigns to invite people to follow your page, which is ideal if your goal is to increase your following (which is a worthy goal to have!).

 Other ads that can be effective for lead generation are the message and conversation ads.
 Message ads show up in a user’s inbox like an InMail message from another user on the platform.
-Conversations show up in a chat format, similar to what Facebook does with their Messenger app.
+Conversations show up in a chat format, similar to what Facebook does with its Messenger app.
 Both of these ad formats have the benefit of limiting friction and boosting lead generation.
 Why?
 You don’t have to send someone to a landing page; you can just gather the information users have on their profiles.

 This can be helpful, but there are a few disadvantages to keep in mind.
 Yes, you can reduce friction, but this might result in less qualified leads since it’s easier for someone merely curious to reach out.
 For this reason, it’s a good idea to test messages and conversations first.